Protect your Android against spyware with Avast One

-Here’s how to perform a factory reset on your iPhone:
+Here’s how to factory reset your iPhone:

 Think of everything you do on your iPhone.
 Now imagine a stalker, hacker, cybercriminal, or even someone you know personally having access to all of it.
 That’s unsettling, to say the least.

 A free iOS security app is a great way to protect your phone against spyware and other malware.
-And to keep your other devices safe, see our roundup of the best free antivirus software and pick the one that best suits your device and needs.
+And to keep your other devices safe, see our roundup of the best free antivirus software and pick the one that suits your device and needs.

 Thankfully, the best security and privacy app for iPhone is free.
-Avast One for iOS offers far more than just antivirus and malware protection — it’s a complete security and privacy app designed specifically for iPhones and iPads.
+Avast One for iOS offers far more than just antivirus and malware protection — it’s a comprehensive security and privacy app designed specifically for iPhones and iPads.
 And it's the best and simplest way to keep your phone secure.

 Spyware is a form of malware used by hackers to spy on people while they use their computers and phones.
 Lurking silently in the background, spyware is designed to collect sensitive data such as your browsing activity, login credential, and credit card numbers and bank details, which may then be sold to third-parties or used to commit further cybercrimes.